ahmedahmedovv/my-readlang/README.md

 A Flask-based web application that converts markdown content into an interactive dictionary with clickable words.
 Each word provides AI-generated example sentences using Mistral AI API.

+🚀 **Ready to deploy to Render, Heroku, Railway, and other platforms!**

 ## Features

 - 📖 Markdown to interactive HTML conversion